 The final month of the academic year is novel and full of adventure.
 We explore our local environment, go further a field on school tours and spend a day on Shanagarry pitch, a day full of activity!
 The Board of Management host a school and wider community BBQ in celebration of all that has been done in the school.
 Children, staff, parents, Board of Management members and the wider community gather together at our end of year BBQ.

 Seldom does the opportunity arise where we the stakeholders of our wonderful school can unify and socialise together.
 This is an evening and opportunity we cherish.
 The schools successes, achievements and work are celebrated on the night.
-It is a night ideal to send off our graduating Sixth Class in style.
 We are extremely fortunate to have had a resident chef year after year, the selection of desserts provided by children and parents are to die for and the Board of Management arrange for an ice cream van !Background music provided and there is something for everyone.
 Remember, all are welcome so bring yourself and your own beverage of choice!

 End of Year Fun Day